JerryGreenough/SmartMeter-Energy-Consumption-Data-in-London-Households/README.md

 https://data.london.gov.uk/dataset/smartmeter-energy-use-data-in-london-households

-It is a zip file of size that contains a 10 GB CSV(comma seperated values) file with 167 million rows of data.
+It is a zip file of size 783 MB that contains an 11.3 GB CSV(comma seperated values) file with 167 million rows of data.